 2. Don’t Shop While Hungry

-After the gym or cycling, I crave high calorie foods.
+The worst time to shop is after the gym or a long bike ride.
+While hungry we crave high calorie foods.
 If I shop on an empty stomach, I’ll grab cheese, ground beef and a baguette.
 I make a point of avoiding the grocery store while hungry rather than relying on discipline.

 This is an example of managing your environment.
 It’s not that disciplined people exercise more willpower.
 They instead structure their environment to avoid tempting situations.
 Make good tasks easier to do, and engineer obstacles for bad habits.
 This is covered well in this post by James Clear – the author of Atomic Habits.